-Jane Embury, director, looks at proposed fire safety legislation
+Jane Embury looks at proposed fire safety legislation

 Flouting fire safety regulations could soon become a whole lot more expensive.